Metu-O/Feature-Selection-Qiime2-/README.md

 ```
 python Evaluate_Method_Accuracy.py -h
 ```
-Run script with defaults
+Run script below to use defaults
 ```
 python Evaluate_Method_Accuracy.py
 ```
-Run script with user input
+Run script below with to change defaults with user input
 ```
 python Evaluate_Method_Accuracy.py \
    -p 'save plots in this directory
 ```

-Note: running these codes takes hours to run and may require a high computing processor.
+Note: running these codes takes hours and may require a high computing processor.
 Do not wait around.

 # Bash Script runs all codes